yorak/VeRyPy/README.md

 ## Introduction

 Compared to the existing heuristic and metaheuristic open source VRP libraries such as [VRPH](https://projects.coin-or.org/VRPH), [Google OR-Tools](https://developers.google.com/optimization/), the focus in VeRyPy has been in reusability of the code and in faithful recreation of the original algorithms.
-Because of this specific goal, the algorithm codes can replicate the existing results from the literature.
+Because of these specific goals, the algorithm codes can (mostly) replicate the existing results from the literature.
 Also, there is no architecture astronautery in VeRyPy.
-Instead, the focus is entirely on the Python functions implementing the classical algorithms.
-The lightness of the framework is very much intentional-Many existing libraries are complex beasts to reason about and understand, which severely limits their use in a more exploratory setting.
+Instead, the focus is entirely on the Python functions that implement the classical algorithms.
+The lightness of the framework or shared code is very much intentional-Many existing libraries are complex beasts to reason about and understand, which severely limits their use in a more exploratory setting.

 However, please note that the limitations of VeRyPy are also related to the main aims of this project, that is, of replication and simplicity: it is not the fastest, the most sophisticated, nor the most effective library for solving these problems.
 For example, it being tested only on symmetric distances limits its real-world use.
+Furthermore, there is no shared structure for constraint checking or updating objective function during the execution of the algorithms.
+Hence, any additional side constraints need to be implemented separately for each heuristic.
 For an implementation of a state-of-the-art CVRP algorithm, please consider checking out, e.g., the [HGS-CVRP](https://github.com/vidalt/HGS-CVRP) from Thibaut Vidal.

 However, if you **are** just looking for something simple, VeRyPy might be a perfect fit!

-Additionally, an ensemble of relatively simple heuristics can be an effective and robust way to solve practical problems.
+There is also the point to be made that an ensemble of relatively simple heuristics can be an effective and robust way to solve practical problems.
 Learning and experimenting on the advantages and disadvantages of the different approaches before rolling out a more specialized and sophisticated algorithm can be very fruitful.
 Furthermore, the quality of the solutions produced by the state-of-the-art metaheuristics often depend on the quality of the initial solutions and VeRyPy can be used to produce a varied set of initial solutions for these more advanced methods.

 ## Features